Using address webhook

 You can register your address query webhook by calling POST

-that should contain your webhook URL.
+which should contain your webhook URL.
+The second is params

-which you can fill in with whatever query parameters you also want use:
+which you can fill in with whatever query parameters you also want use.
+If you don't want any additional query parameters you can just put "params": "?"

 {